This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat your oven to 325ยฐF.
-Line an 8-inch square baking pan securely with parchment paper or line with aluminum foil that is nonstick or greased well.
-Set the pan aside.
+- Preheat your oven to 325°F. Line an 8-inch square light metal baking pan with nonstick foil, greased regular foil, or parchment.
+Set aside.

-- In a large bowl, place the cocoa powder, baking soda, salt and brown sugar, and whisk to combine well, breaking up any lumps in the brown sugar.
+- In a large bowl, whisk together the cocoa powder, baking soda, salt, and brown sugar, breaking up any clumps.

-- Scrape the mixture into the prepared baking pan and spread into an even layer with a spatula or by shaking the pan from side to side.
-Sprinkle the remaining (optional) chocolate chips even on top of the batter, and press down gently to help the chips adhere.
+- Scrape the batter into your prepared pan and smooth the top.
+Sprinkle the remaining chips on top and press down lightly to help them stick.

 Video